domchu/domchu/README.md

 # Hi there, <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="25px"> thanks for stopping by

 ### I am ✨ Ochu Dominic Onah (domchu) ✨,
-A dynamic and steadfast Front-End Engineer with more than three years (3yrs) of expertise in constructing robust websites and applications within dynamic, collaborative settings.
-A creative force committed to delivering innovative solutions.
+A Creative and immovable Full Stack Developer with over three years (3 yrs+ ) of experience building stable websites and apps in fast-paced, collaborative environments. and working experience leveraging web technologies such as  Typescript, JavaScript (ES6+), React.js, Next.js, Jest, React-Testing-Library, NodeJS ExpressJS, MongoDB, MYSQL, PHP and certified mathematics/Further Mathematics tutor with more than a decade of experience.
 You can also find me on
 <a href="https://www.linkedin.com/in/dominic-ochu" rel="nofollow noreferrer">
   <img src="https://i.stack.imgur.com/gVE0j.png" alt="linkedin"> LinkedIn
 </a>, +2348110998914, or +2347034278995.